ckeditor/ckeditor5/packages/ckeditor5-paste-from-office/docs/features/paste-from-office.md

 * [Sample Word document](../../assets/Sample_Word_document.docx)
 * [Sample Excel spreadsheet](../../assets/Sample_Excel_spreadsheet.xlsx)

 To test pasting from Office, download the sample documents and open them in Microsoft Office applications.
 Then, copy the content and paste it into the editor below.
-Use the tab to switch between the basic plugin and the premium paste from Office enhanced version.

 <!-- <div class="tabs" id="snippet-paste-from-office">
 	<ul class="tabs__list" role="tablist">